elasticdog/transcrypt/README.md

              remove  all  transcrypt  configuration  from  the repository and leave files in the current working copy decrypted

+       --upgrade
+             uninstall and re-install transcrypt configuration in the repository to apply the newest scripts and .gitattributes configuration

       -l, --list
              list all of the transparently encrypted files in the repository, relative to the top-level directory